 Ah, a classic Italian staple: The driving shoe.
 With the rise of automobile ‘driving culture’ in the 1960s, this moccasin/dress shoe hybrid derived from the demand for a comfortable option to wear on the road.
 It became a status symbol of the rich, for those who had a nice car to drive, who also had exclusive shoes to wear while driving it.

 Driving shoes are typically made of soft Italian leather with rubber nubs or pads covering the soles.
 This construction allows for durability and comfort with a distinctive traction for stability while driving.
 Nowadays, sure they can be worn for driving but they also serve as a great slip-on shoe for around the house and casual outings.
 The driver has become a staple of well-dressed men for decades.

 Read more: The Best Driving Shoes for Men

 Wolf and Shepherd Gunner Driver

-Crafted in Portugal and lined with abrasion-resistant sheepskin, These sleek gratin leather slip-ons are made with memory foam and extra cushioning, so they literally feel like slippers.
+Crafted in Portugal and lined with abrasion-resistant sheepskin, These sleek gratin leather slip-ons from Wolf and Shepherd come with memory foam for extra cushioning and comfort, so they literally feel like slippers.
 They also come in different colors if you think the black one is too boring.

 To Boot New York Palo Alto Driving Shoes

 Trust us when we say, if you’re going to get a driving shoe, you’ve got to go for Italian-made leather … because, well, history!
 These driving shoes will make you want to buy a vintage Italian car and drive along the coast.

 Aurelien Light Blue Suede Driving Shoes